praveenkumarappari/Face_recognition/README.md

 here training the images into numpy array using pil_image library.
 This is taking every pixel value into some sort of numpy array.
 This is just to convert the every images into set of numbers.

+The changes in code from the below reference link is versions i dealed with python and even the libraries which is effecting the results.
+In the reference the entire project is there in which i had simplified the query for my target state.
+As mention my source code is ony for recognizing the live face withh label name.
+The project is trimmed according my requirement and sort of variable storage for better understanding from scratch.
+In this cascades presented are not changed as we have standard requirement for recognition of face.
+The sample results which i runned through are mentioned below.

 Install mentioned libraries in the above eg; pip intsall numpy --upgrade